 At Shipley CE Primary School, we take online safety very seriously.
 There is a wealth of information out there for our pupils to access online to support their education.
 We encourage the use of online learning sites and communication between home and school using Dojo and Google Classroom.
 We must ensure that we access remote learning safely and therefore we have created a number of documents and videos and provided links to websites that will support our community and educate them in the safe use of online resources.
 We hope you find everything you are looking for on this page.
 However, if you are ever unsure, are worried about online safety or have a question, please do not hesitate to contact us.
-Miss Drake is our Computing lead or you can contact our Designated Safeguarding Lead, Mr Hamilton.
+Miss Shoukat is our Computing lead or you can contact our Designated Safeguarding Lead, Mr Hamilton.
 Please contact the office and ask for any of these members of staff who will be happy to help.

 Please see our school Class Dojo page for weekly Online Safety Awareness information.

 Harmful or upsetting content

 Parents need to be aware of what their children are accessing online at all times.
 We recommend that your child only uses online resources when you are present.
 Even though your child may be accessing content you are aware of, there are ways in which this resource can be accessed by inappropriate content.
 Please make sure you report any inappropriate online content via the report button on many media sites or the UK Safer Internet Centre.
 Always report problems you encounter to school so that we can alert other parents and carers and support your child from within school regarding anything they have seen or experienced.

 We will use the following sites